Zambia

 Our Partners in Zambia

-Current Projects in Zambia
+Recent Projects in Zambia

 Mulembo CFMA

 Over the past two years, WLT has supported Kasanka Trust to secure 20,000 hectares of land through the declaration of two Community Forest Management Areas (CFMAs).
 These will be located within the Kafinda Game Management Area located in the Greater Kasanka Landscape and will ensure forest permanence and a sustainable income source for the CFMAs.
 Carbon benefits will be derived from voided deforestation and forest degradation within these two CFMAs, including from the reduced risk of forest fires.
 Moreover, the local communities will be further enabled to manage their forests and to both diversify and enhance their rural livelihoods.
-To do so, a Community Forest Management Group has initiated ecological zoning and management planning, and will take on the responsibility for implementing emission-reduction activities.
+To do so, a Community Forest Management Group has initiated ecological zoning and management planning, and will take on the responsibility for implementing emission-reduction activities

 Habitat scene, Zambia